 Stamps play a big role in determining the status of a porcelain sign is real or just a copy.
 Many of these stamps provide us with the date the sign was registered or the company that created it.
 Some reproductions have been known to slightly modify these stamps.
 For example, where the stamp states REG., some reproductions change it to RED.
 Also keep in mind that not all signs were stamped by the maker which will force you to determine if the sign is fake another way.
 Looking closely at these details will help you decide on if a sign is real.
 Don’t be intimidated, take your time, focus on these points, and they will help you build your collection.

 Don’t Ignore the Warning Signs

 Never get too comfortable.
 Fake porcelain signs are sold everywhere.
 Yes, you are more likely to find fakes on ebay, craigslist, and flea markets.
 But those are not the only places we see them.
 It is not unusual to see an “old-time” collection that is 90% authentic and 10% reproductions.
 Don’t assume that just because a sign is surrounded by originals that there couldn’t also be a fake in there.
 Definitely don’t assume that because the asking price is high that the sign most be genuine.
 When examining a sign to determine if it is authentic, take out all of the other variables and just look at the sign.
 If it takes you more than a a minute or two to decide if it is genuine, then it probably isn’t.
 Don’t ignore the warning signs.

-Feel free to contact us with any questions or concerns about your porcelain sign.
+Feel free to contact us with any questions or concerns about your porcelain sign from a real porcelain sign collector.
 We are always happy to help.
 We can tell you if your sign is real and what it is worth.